RitikaMishra23/feed_search/README.md

 Precision: Measures whether the target URL is in the top 5 results.

 ### Testing set:

 Uses the top 5 retrieved URLs as context for an LLM.

 Generates concise answers to user queries using Google's Gemini API.

+## Decision Made for Building the system

+### Retrieval Approach:

+Used TF-IDF vectorization for its simplicity and efficiency in converting text into feature vectors.

+Chose cosine similarity to compute relevance as it works well with high-dimensional sparse vectors.

+## Evaluation Metrics:

+MRR: Focuses on ranking quality and a higher score indicates that correct answers are positioned higher.

+Precision: Ensures significant top 5 results, aligning with the system requirements.

+## Answer Generation on Test Set:

+Engineered Google's Gemini API to generate answers based on retrieved context.

+Ensures scalable solution for real-world test cases.